chenweifelix/chenweifelix.github.io/themes/hugo-theme-red-rose/examplesite/README.md

 You can use favicon generator & put the favicon file inside **static** folder

-## Installation

-You can download the theme manually, extract & copy the examplesite go to themes directory or

-Refer to the [Hugo docs](https://gohugo.io/getting-started/quick-start/) for more information.

-## Note

-If you manualy install hugo, you must install hugo extended version

-If you using debian/ubuntu & install hugo from repo it will include **libsass1**

 ## License

 This theme released under the [MIT License](https://github.com/httpsecure/hugo-theme-red-rose/blob/main/LICENSE).